Manisha Anjali works with text and performance. Her practice and research explores narratives and languages of dreams and exile.

 She has been a Hot Desk Fellow at The Wheeler Centre, an Emerging Cultural Leader at Footscray Community Arts Centre and a Writer in Residence at Incendium Radical Library.
 Manisha is currently the Poetry Editor at The Lifted Brow.

 In partnership with Free Association and Schoolhouse Studios, Manisha taught a series of creative writing workshops called The Two-Headed Bird: A Surrealist Writing Workshop.
-She has taught workshops at Incendium Radical Library and Footscray Community Arts Centre.
+She has taught workshops at Incendium Radical Library, Footscray Community Arts Centre and Digital Writers’ Festival.

 Manisha has been published in Peril Magazine, Seizure, Blackmail Press, Lor Journal, Flapperhouse, IKA Journal and Tell Me Like You Mean It Vol 3[forthcoming].